urql-graphql/urql/docs/advanced/authentication.md

 }
 ```

-Here, `logout()` should clear your persisted storage of any tokens and set the `isLoggedIn` property as descived above to `false`.
+Here, `logout()` should clear your persisted storage of any tokens and set the `isLoggedIn` property as described above to `false`.

-If you do have a token refresh endpoint and a refresh token, you can attempt to get a new token for the user:
+If you do have a token refresh endpoint, and a refresh token, you can attempt to get a new token for the user:

 ```js
 const getAuth = async ({ authState, mutate }) => {